How To Plant and Grow Kale

 Lightly mulch the soil around plants after planting with organic sugar cane to retain moisture.
 Your kale plants will need regular watering throughout the growing season.

-Kale can be grown in pots or planters - choose something that is at least 30-50cm wide and the same deep.
+Kale can be grown in pots or planters.
+When looking for a spot for your kale, choose something that is at least 30-50cm wide and the same deep.
 If you’re limited with space look for some of the dwarf or slender growing varieties of kale that can be planted closer together.

 Fill your pot or planter with Scotts Osmocote Plus Organics Tomato, Vegetable & Herb Potting Mix ready for planting.
 Lightly mulch the soil around plants after planting with organic sugar cane to retain moisture.